sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=sH70Ldu5YOQ&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy discussed involves using the 350-day moving average (MA) as the primary indicator, with the addition or subtraction of a 7-day Average True Range (ATR) to generate buy and sell signals.
-Here's a concise breakdown:
+### 1. **Themes**
+- Importance of sugar as a commodity.
+- Health risks associated with excessive sugar consumption (diabetes).
+- Trading challenges and potential financial harm from trading commodities like sugar.

+### 2. **Trading Products**
+- Sugar commodities.
+- Mention of strategies and tools related to trading sugar.

+### 3. **Indicators**
+- Moving Average: Specifically, the 350-day moving average.
+- ATR (Average True Range): Used in conjunction with the moving average.

+### 4. **Strategy Details**
-1. **Buy Signal**: Initiate a long position when the price breaks above the 350-day MA plus the 7-day ATR.
+- Buy Signal: Price breaks above the 350-day moving average plus a seven-day ATR.
-2. **Sell Signal**: Exit the trade or go short when the price falls below the 350-day MA minus the 7-day ATR.

-This strategy aims to capitalize on trends, as it uses a long-term moving average and incorporates volatility (via ATR) to filter signals.
-However, the creator expresses skepticism about trading sugar due to its complexity and potential risks, both health-related and financial.
-They caution against using this strategy without thorough research and recommend visiting their website for more information or subscribing to their channel for updates.
+- Sell Signal: Price breaks below the 350-day moving average minus a seven-day ATR.

+### 5. **Backtest Performance**
+- The strategy is mentioned to have backtested with an equity curve shown, though specific performance metrics are not detailed in the article.
+- It is noted that this performance does not meet the author's trading criteria.

+### 6. **Conclusions**
+- The authors do not recommend personally trading sugar due to its complexity and potential financial risks.
+- They advise readers to explore their website (quantifiedstrategies.com) for more information on strategies they have found suitable for trading.
 </details>

 <details>